ARTIST STATEMENT

 BIOGRAPHY

-Heather Marie Scholl (b.
-1985, Portland, OR) is a Philadelphia-based artist and designer addressing issues of race, gender and trauma.
+Heather Marie Scholl (b.1985, Portland, OR) is a Philadelphia-based artist addressing issues of race, gender, and trauma.
 She holds a BA in Race, Gender, and Sexuality and an MFA in Fashion and Knitwear Design.
-Scholl was a 2023 Linda Lee Alter Fellow at DaVinci Art Alliance and 2019-20 fellow with the Leslie-Lohman Museum and a resident at Stove Works (2023) and The James and Janie Washington House (2019).
-She has been awarded the Brooklyn Arts Council Grant (2014), CERF+ grant (2021), and the Illuminate the Arts Grant (2022).
+Scholl has received several awards including a Fellowship at the Leslie-Lohman Museum, a Linda Lee Alter Fellowship at DaVinci Art Alliance, residency at Stove Works, Yvonne M. Kelly Mixed Media Art Prize and Brooklyn Arts Council Grant, CERF+ grant, and the Illuminate the Arts Grant.
 In 2015, Scholl began work on her series “Whitework,” an exploration into white women’s roles in white supremacy.
-This led her to co-founding and directing Confront White Womanhood, an anti-racism education initiative for white women (2016-2020) where she held workshops for the Women’s March, Columbia University, and others.
-In 2021 she founded Daughters of Medusa, a clothing brand centering survivors and sustainable design.
-She was recently the Program Instructor for the inaugural program, Fashioning the Future Forward with Grant BLVD, a production sewing job training course for women impacted by the criminal justice system.
-Scholl’s art work has been exhibited at Pen + Brush, Fuller Craft Museum, Rokeby Museum, The Morris Jumel Mansion, and DaVinci Art Alliance, among others.
+This led her to co-founding and directing Confront White Womanhood, an anti-racism education initiative for white women (2016-2020) where she held workshops for the Women’s March, Columbia University, National Society for Genetic Counselors and others.
+Since 2020 she has been addressing issues of LGBTQ+ Domestic Violence through the art series “Resurrection of a Victim” and related public programing.
+In 2024 she was the lead instructor for Grant BLVD’s inaugural class, “Fashioning the Future Forward,” a sewing job training program for formerly incarcerated women.
+Scholl’s art work has been exhibited at Pen + Brush, Woodmere Art Museum, Fuller Craft Museum, Rokeby Museum, and DaVinci Art Alliance, among others.
 Her work has been written about in Slate, Cosmopolitan, i-D magazine, and BUST.

 Upcoming Exhibitions: